P&G employees begin massacre site reclamation

-Almost 100 members of an association of Native American employees of Proctor and Gamble waged war on Russian olive tress at the Bear River Massacre Site on Sept.
+Almost 100 members of an association of Native American employees of Procter & Gamble waged war on Russian olive tress at the Bear River Massacre Site on Sept.
 26.

-Their work was one of the group’s service projects conducted annually somewhere around the country near one of Proctor and Gamble’s plants.
+Their work was one of the group’s service projects conducted annually somewhere around the country near one of Procter & Gamble’s plants — in this case, the company’s Box Elder County facility near Bear River City.

-NAILT (Native American Indian Leadership Team) is one of Proctor and Gamble’s affinity groups — employee led groups that serve employees of different backgrounds.
+NAILT (Native American Indian Leadership Team) is one of Procter & Gamble’s affinity groups — employee-led groups that serve employees of different backgrounds.

-Founding NAILT member Bill Armstrong, of Brigham City, made the organization aware of the Northwesten Band of the Shoshoni Nation’s efforts to restore the foliage of the Bear River Massacre site to native plants.
-NAILT decided the project was a fit and arrangements were made, said Jeff Backer a Global Business Services Finance Manager for Procter and Gamble based in Cincinnati, Ohio.
+Founding NAILT member Bill Armstrong, of Brigham City, made the organization aware of the Northwesten Band of the Shoshone Nation’s efforts to restore the foliage of the Bear River Massacre site to native plants.
+NAILT decided the project was a fit and arrangements were made, said Jeff Backer, a Global Business Services Finance Manager for Procter & Gamble based in Cincinnati, Ohio.

 Backer, a long-time member of the P&G’s Native American Indian Leadership Team, said the day of service is the favorite part of several days of activities sponsored by P&G once a year for NAILT.

-The group had spent two days in Brigham City before coming to Preston, touring the company’s plant there and conducted leadership training and team-building activities.
+The group had spent two days in Box Elder County before coming to Preston, touring the company’s plant there and conducting leadership training and team-building activities.

 NAILT has conducted service projects for the last seven years, said Backer.
 Some of the other projects were helping a family clean up and repair their home in Wisconsin, refurbishing a school in Louisiana, rebuilding powwow grounds in Oklahoma, and cleaning up wetlands in Arizona for the Pima Maricopa tribe.